chimera-linux/cports/Packaging.md

   of fields, validation of URL and description strings and other checks.
   It does not check formatting of the template, as that can be handled better with external tools.
+* `lto` *(false)* If enabled, LTO will be used.
+This will result in the necessary compiled flags being applied.
+Build styles can alter their behavior to accommodate the flags.
+The default LTO type is thin LTO, which can be overridden with `ltofull`.
+* `ltofull` *(false)* If you set this together with `lto`, full LTO will be used.
+It does not activate LTO by itself.

 The following options apply to a single package and need to be specified for subpackages separately if needed: